My flying 1998 and 1999

 The big guy on the right in the photo, with a concerned expression, said “I assume he was joking.”

-As I hurriedly explained that Ramachandran was using it as an example of the structure he had just described, the others (the big guy’s girl friend, another German pilot and his Russian girl friend, and Englishman Jon M) rocked with laughter…
+As I hurriedly explained that Ramachandran was using it as an example of the structure he had just described, the others (the big guy’s girl friend, Willi and his girl friend, and Jon M) rocked with laughter…

 The big guy had the last laugh, however.
 He flew an all-orange Airwave 177 Magic 4 and on one flying afternoon he disappeared, causing us concern.
 Flying conditions were not great, at least the rest of us did not think so, but just when we were considering initiating search and rescue, he landed next to the camp site, having specked out and flown for two hours all over the Ager valley.
 Although relatively inexperienced, he took full advantage of the aerodynamic efficiency of being a heavy pilot in a large glider.